 While your child is in Nursery at New Siblands, their Health Care Professional will continue to be their Health Visitor.
 I will take over from them when they enter Reception.
 However I do give out general advice and regular information packs about toilet training your child, as it is never too early to start.
 If you need any further advice regarding this then please contact me or look on the Toilet Training tab on this website.

 Paediatricians Clinics in school:

 Dr Kim Blackwell, Community Paediatrician, holds a morning clinic every 3rd Wednesday of the month (until September 2019.)

 Community Eye Team

-School immunisations occur in school and are delivered by the Immunisations Team throughout the year: You will be sent consent forms which need to be returned to me in school.
+School immunisations occur in school and are delivered by the Sirona Immunisations Team throughout the year: You will be sent consent forms which need to be returned to school.

-- Seasonal Influenza (‘Flu) Vaccine nasal spray will be available from October 2018 for all pupils.
-(Previously delivered by Boots, now taken over by Sirona)
+- Seasonal Influenza (‘Flu) Vaccine nasal spray will be available from October for all pupils.

 - Meningitis ACWY vaccine for all Year 9 pupils

 - Tetanus, Diphtheria, Polio teenage booster for all Year 9 pupils

 - HPV Preventing Cervical Cancer for all Year 8 and Year 9 pupils, first dose in year 8, second in year 9.
 This extends to boys from September 2019.

 The School Health Nurse can make a referral to the Special Needs Dental Department in Yate if you would like to be seen there.
 The school does NOT have its own dentist but the Special Needs Dentist usually visits once a year to carry out Dental Screening.
 This is for statistical purposes only and does not include any treatment.